ow2-chameleon/everest/src/site/markdown/everest-osgi/index.md

 ### Adaptations

 - **org.osgi.framework.Bundle**: Bundle object
-- **org.apache.felix.ipojo.everest.osgi.bundle.BundleResource**: BundleResource class that is used to represent this bundle
+- **org.ow2.chameleon.everest.osgi.bundle.BundleResource**: BundleResource class that is used to represent this bundle

 [Scroll To Top ↑](#osgi)